 They say a picture is worth a thousand words, but you can use a well-designed graphic to help the reader understand your point of view by telling a story.
 Using Visualizations and Infographics with Data Story Telling can become the vehicle that leads a reader through your Power BI narrative.
 Having an infographic or series of visuals allows one to tell a story and provide greater understanding than simply having text alone.

-I read an amazing article by Allison Stadd entitled, 15 Data Visualizations That Will Blow Your Mind, which shows examples of using visuals to tell a story.
-A quote from the article really resonated with me;
+I read a fantastic article by Allison Stadd entitled, 15 Data Visualizations That Will Blow Your Mind, which shows examples of using visuals to tell a story.
+A quote from the article resonated with me;

-You can summarize a thousand lines of data and summarize it in a well-designed visual that will convey your point with greater impact than having hundreds of words of text.
-Adding visuals will engage your readers and help to lead them through complex topics.
+You can summarize a thousand lines of data in a well-designed visual that will convey your point with a more significant impact than having hundreds of words of text.
+In addition, adding visuals will engage your readers and help to lead them through complex topics.

 9 popular ways to perform Data Visualization in Python – Python is hot in the data analytics area right now.
 This article has some examples of using Python in data visualization.